CodePushGo/website/src/content/blog/en/checklist-for-google-play-ota-compliance.md

 Staying on top of these requirements helps avoid rejections and ensures smooth app operations.

-### Using Capgo
+### Using CodePushGo

-Capgo provides tools designed to streamline compliance with Google Play standards.
+CodePushGo provides tools designed to streamline compliance with Google Play standards.
 With its features, developers can manage millions of updates across various apps seamlessly [\[1\]](https://capgo.app/).

-> "Capgo is essential for developers - enabling seamless bug fixes without store review" [\[1\]](https://capgo.app/)
+> "CodePushGo is essential for developers - enabling seamless bug fixes without store review" [\[1\]](https://capgo.app/)

 **Key Features and Advantages**: